Web Application Development Process

 By default, the Web application package is created once.
 You can view the package content at any point of the application development process

 .wgt file in the Project Explorer view.
 All the files present in the application project are displayed in

-Any changes made to the files in the package content list, such as deleting files or dragging and dropping files, are not reflected in the
+Any changes made to the files in the package content list, such as deleting files or dragging and dropping files, are not reflected in the actual project files.

 Figure: Viewing the Web application package

 Additionally, you can localize the Web application to support different languages and environments.

 Tizen supports multi-project applications that combine different types of application templates in hybrid and companion applications.

 Packaging Hybrid Applications